YaBoyBigPat/Python-Web-Scraper/README.md

 # Python-Web-Scraper

-Main python code is in the NBAData.ipynb
+The main python code is in the NBAData.ipynb

-This is my first python project following the video tutorial, "Web Scraping NBA Stats With Python: Data Project [Part 1 of 3]" on YouTube that attempts to scrape player data, making it readable and usable for machine learning. https://www.youtube.com/watch?v=JGQGd-oa0l4&t=704s
+This is my first python project following the video tutorial, "Web Scraping NBA Stats With Python: Data Project" on YouTube that attempts to scrape player data, clean it, and make it usable for machine learning. https://www.youtube.com/watch?v=JGQGd-oa0l4&t=704s

-I'm new to GitHub but I'm excited to post projects here.
-Even though this project was done with me following a YouTube tutorial, I ran into a good number of challenges and had to change a good bit of the code so it could work for me.
-This project helped me learn a ton of information about using python imports, pandas, and a couple web scraping techniques.
+Hello, I'm excited to post projects here!
+Even though this project was done with me following a YouTube tutorial, I ran into a good number of challenges and had to make some changes to the code so it could work for me.
+This project helped me learn about using python imports, pandas, and a couple of web scraping techniques.
 I also learned a lot about communication through the command terminal.
-I plan on modifying it more so that I can make it my "own" project and have it scrape stock market data or consumer data.
+I plan on modifying it more so that it can also be used in Tableau for data analysis, seeing which stat columns work together when trying to improve the model's accuracy.

-Java is the first language I learned and I'm fairly new to python, so I'll be making projects in both to improve my proficiency in both languages.